DanielNagy/astralpool_halo_chlorinator/README.md

 4. Download _all_ the files from the `custom_components/astralpool_chlorinator/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. Wait paitently for your chlorinator to be discovered
+7. Wait paitently for your chlorinator to be discovered (should only be a few seconds once HA has started up)

 Using your HA configuration directory (folder) as a starting point you should now also have this: